josephrockqz/wemusic/README.md

 ## Prerequisites

+Do at least one of the following in order for Spotify requests to work:
+- Update `SPOTIFY_CLIENT_ID` & `SPOTIFY_CLIENT_SECRET` environment variables in the local-template.yaml config file
-Export Spotify application credentials in order to make requests with the following commands:
+- Export Spotify application credentials in order to make requests with the following commands:
 `export SPOTIFY_CLIENT_ID=...`
 `export SPOTIFY_CLIENT_SECRET=...`